cinderblockgames/cindr.musicPlayer.js/README.md

 Removes all songs from the playlist.

 ### cindrM.playlist.replace(songs)
-Replaces the playlist with the provided playlist.
+Replaces the playlist with the provided set of songs.

 ### cindrM.playlist.play
 Plays the first song in the playlist.